azvoleff/so-simple-theme/_posts/2014-10-21-glcm-rotation-invariant.md

 site](http://www.teamnetwork.org/network/sites/volc%C3%A1n-barva).

-When `glcm` is run without specifing a shift, the default shift (1, 1) is used (90 degrees), with a window size of 3 pixels x 3 pixels:
+When `glcm` is run without specifing a shift, the default shift (1, 1) is used (90 degrees), with a window size of 3 pixels x 3 pixels.
+Below is an example from running `glcm` with the default parameters:

 {% highlight r %}